rahnevpn/certbot-dns/README.md

 # Certbot DNS Automation Script

 ## Introduction
 This project provides a script to automate the process of obtaining or renewing SSL/TLS certificates using Certbot with DNS challenges.
 It is specifically designed for integration with GoDaddy DNS.
-The script simplifies the certificate management process, making it accessible even to those with minimal programming experience.
+The script simplifies the certificate management process, making it accessible even to those with minimal programming experience. <br>
 The script can only issue a certificate without installing it to Apache/Nginx and cannot issue wildcard certificates.